grantj-re3/BadLieGolf/Links_JonathanKimMoss.md

 1. [PART 1: Set Up Position | 2022](https://www.youtube.com/watch?v=zdp-flHvhdY)
    - Driver: The ball is *not* on the ground | We do *not* want to hit down | The driver is much longer
-   - *Iron setup*: Ball position slightly to the left of cenre |
+   - *Iron setup*: Ball position slightly to the left of centre |
      Head is mostly behind the ball | Weight is fairly even (about 55% on the lead side) | We hit down on the ball |
      Radius (low point) is in front of the ball